6 Bedroom Home in Elkhorn - $766,000

 At approximately 4:40 p.m., Nov.
 3, Sergio Casillas, 26, of Fremont was arrested on an outstanding Dodge County arrest warrant after an office…

+When his wife, Karen, came home last April and told him about the for sale sign she saw outside of Country Traditions, Loren Paquette said his…

-At approximately 1:45 a.m., Oct.
-31, Jenea R. Mann, 32, of Fremont was arrested on suspicion of disorderly conduct after officers were dispatc…
+At approximately 3:30 p.m., Nov.
+7, Dorothy J. Hansen, 41, of Fremont was arrested on suspicion of criminal trespass and disorderly conduct af…

+Although several North Bend residents said they want an overpass system, the Nebraska Department of Transportation is proposing a different al…

+At approximately 11:15 a.m., Nov.
+8, Ricardo J. Velasquez, 19, of Fremont was arrested on suspicion of driving with a suspended license follow…